-The previous examples' models were drawn using the default Pipe Drawing Mode, 2D Freeform.
+The previous example models were drawn using the default Pipe Drawing Mode, 2D Freeform.
 However, AFT Impulse has two additional available drawing modes, 2D Orthogonal and Isometric.
-Due to the nature of this model it is more convenient to use the Isometric mode to visually interpret the pipe layout and have a better understanding of the system when interpreting calculated forces.
+Due to the nature of this model the Isometric mode was used to visually interpret the pipe layout and provide a better understanding of the system when analyzing calculated forces.

-- 1. From the Arrange menu, select the option to Show Grid and choose Isometric under Pipe Drawing Mode. - 2.
-Place the junctions as shown below in Figure 1. - 3.
-Double-click the pipe tool and draw the pipes in the model as shown.
+For future reference when using this feature, the Isometric drawing mode can be turned on in the Arrange menu under Pipe Drawing Mode.
+It is not recommended to switch the Pipe Drawing Mode once a model has been created and saved.
+The isometric grid can also be turned on or off from the Arrange menu.
 When drawing segmented pipes such as P5, a red-dashed preview line will show how the pipe will be drawn on the isometric grid.
 As you are drawing a pipe, you can change the preview line by clicking any arrow key on your keyboard or scrolling the scroll wheel on your mouse.

-Note: You can hold the ALT key while adjusting a pipe by the endpoint to add an additional segment.
+You can hold the ALT key while adjusting a pipe by the endpoint to add an additional segment.
 This can be used with the arrow key or mouse scroll wheel to change between different preview line options.